MoralisWeb3/moralis-mcp-server/README.md

 The server accepts an optional `--transport` argument to specify the transport type.
 The available transport types are:

 - `stdio`: Communicates over standard input/output (default).
-- `web`: Starts a WebSocket server for communication.
+- `web`: Starts a HTTP server for communication.
 - `streamable-http`: Starts an HTTP server with streamable endpoints.

 ### Examples